 Use your turn signal in plenty of time before braking to make a turn.
 Tap your brakes and gently slow down.
 This way, the other car has enough time to react and slow its speed without issue.

 Do not slam on your brakes if you can help it.
 A tailgater might not be able to brake in time to avoid a collision.
 If you get in a wreck, you can experience damage to your vehicle and your person.
-If you do get into a car accident, reach out to a personal injury attorney before contacting your insurance company.
+If you do get into a car accident, reach out to our personal injury attorney, Attorney Big Al, before contacting your insurance company.

 Maintain a Comfortable Speed